kube-logging/kube-logging.github.io/docs/deploy/_index.md

 ## Prerequisites

 - Logging operator requires Kubernetes v1.14.x or later.
-- For the [Helm base installation](#deploy-logging-operator-with-helm) you need Helm v2.16.0 or later.
+- For the [Helm-based installation](#deploy-with-helm) you need Helm v2.16.0 or later.

 ## Deploy the Logging operator from Kubernetes Manifests {#deploy-with-manifest}

 Complete the following steps to deploy the Logging operator using Kubernetes manifests.
-Alternatively, you can also [install the operator using Helm](#deploy-logging-operator-with-helm).
+Alternatively, you can also [install the operator using Helm](#deploy-with-helm).

 1. Create a controlNamespace called "logging".